DeepFryGirl/DeepFryGirl.github.io/personalityINDEX.md

 ![PersonalityGraph](https://user-images.githubusercontent.com/107126263/175757459-30af80e0-d64f-4a4d-a5f7-198bafa1ec11.PNG)
   (images source: https://personalitymax.com/report/?mi=90-93-73-73-87-40-100-100&name_key=bc2f95ab8e)

+   • What do the results of these tests mean for me?

-<p> I learn best Kinesthetically, by doing.
-I also demonstrate the ability to concentrate when listening and absorb information very well in this way, as well as from reading and following clearly written instructions. </p>
+<p> I think I learn far better Kinesthetically, by doing, than any other method, although I do demonstrate the ability to concentrate when listening and absorb information very well in this way, as well as from reading and following clearly written instructions. </p>

-<p> Strong naturalist intelligence shows my sensitivity to, and appreciation for nature.
+<p> Having strong Naturalist Intelligence I think shows my sensitivity to, and appreciation for nature.
 I recharge in nature, am always aware of my surroundings, and have very good built-in safety mechanisms.
 I am quick to notice natural patterns and pick up on changes around me. </p>

 <p> People with Logical Intelligence process information with logic and reason, seeking accuracy and precision in learning and work, with the ability to scrutinize information and data. </p>